To donate to ARNHA, click on the Donate button below. To Join ARNHA, click here.

 News and Events

-The ARNHA Annual meeting celebration will take place on Wednesday, September 10, at 6 p.m. at the Effie Yeaw Nature Center in Ancil Hoffman Park.
-See more here.
+ARNHA's Annual Meeting celebration will take place on Wednesday, September 9, at 6 p.m. at the Effie Yeaw Nature Center All ARNHA Members are invited.
+See here for more information.

 Peter Hayes and Molly Keller, two of the editors of the Outdoor World of the Sacramento Region, talk to Beth Ruyak of Insight on Capital Public Radio.
 Listen to the program here.
 Find out more about the full-color edition of The Outdoor World of the Sacramento Region here.

 Read the latest copy of our quarterly newsletter, The Acorn.

 Molly Keller (Editor), Pete Hayes (Essayist) and Gail Segerstrom (Designer) celebrate the launch of "American River Almanac" -- Photo: Kari Bauer